Tips Bulletin

 Avoid wiping the cleaner outward to prevent the stain from spreading, and rinse the rags as needed.
 Use a clean cloth or towel to blot the area with clean cold water, and use dry towels to absorb the liquid.

 If you need to clean blood from carpet, try this remedy.
 If the stain remains, add some hydrogen peroxide to the mix.
-Note that peroxide can lighten the wool if it is a dark color, so use carefully.
+Note that peroxide can lighten the wool if it is dark, so use it carefully.

 Cleaning Odors out of Wool Carpeting